kevinp1993/BioMechatronik-Praktikum-SS18/README.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The development of this software was supported by the Excellence Cluster EXC 227 Cognitive Interaction Technology.
-The Excellence Cluster EXC 227 is a grant of the Deutsche Forschungsgemeinschaft (DFG) in the context of the German Excellence Initiative.
+This research/work was supported by the Cluster of Excellence Cognitive Interaction Technology 'CITEC' (EXC 277) at Bielefeld University, which is funded by the German Research Foundation (DFG).

 Authors:
  - Thomas Schöpping        <tschoepp[at]cit-ec.uni-bielefeld.de>